-- Death.
-"Hieronymus Bosch dies on 9 August 1516.
-The cause of death is unclear.
-In that particular year, pleurisy is rampant.
-It's an extremely painful and contagious disease that mostly affects the lungs.
-Many people died in this epidemic.
-It is not unlikely that Bosch himself got infected and eventually succumbed to pleurisy.
-Yet the mystery surrounding Hieronymus Bosch and his vivid imagination has survived to this very day." - The End.
+- The End.
 With the right panel, we have come to the end of the story Hieronymus Bosch wants to tell us through his painting.
-Bosch was out to amuse and surprise us, he wanted us to enjoy the sight of this multitude of figures, animals, plants and objects.
-When, in 1517, Antonio De' Beatis first saw the painting, he decided to write about the things depicted in it, rather than the hell and doom that would await us if we succumbed to desire.
-Undoubtedly, this triptych is one of the most remarkable paintings ever made.
+Bosch was out to shock, amuse and surprise us, he wanted us to enjoy the sight of this multitude of figures, animals, plants and objects and learn a lesson from them.
+In 1517, a year after Bosch's death Antonio De' Beatis was the first to write about it when he saw it in the House of Nassau in Brussels.
+Bosch's reputation and fame quickly spread across Europe. - Undoubtedly, this triptych is one of the most remarkable paintings ever made.
 It is a testament to boundless creativity just look at the Tree Man or the fantastical architecture in the centre panel's background.
 Even though we may never be able to fully grasp its meaning, we can definitely say that the Garden of Earthly Delights is an unparalleled work of art and an amazing visual spectacle.